How to Stop Obsessing Over Weight Loss, and Actually Lose Weight. Toss Your Weight Loss Goal!

-I talk about goals a lot with my health coaching clients.
-Surprisingly, though, I don’t focus on the number on the scale during our weekly check-ins, even when a big picture goal of theirs is to lose weight.
 Why?
-Because I believe that weight loss should not be placed on a pedestal as your one and only goal.
-I do believe that weight loss is a side effect of consistent healthy habits.I do believe that weight loss is a side effect of consistent healthy habits.
-Click To Tweet
+Because weight loss should not be placed on a pedestal as your one and only goal.
+I believe that weight loss is a side effect of consistent healthy habits.

 The Problem With Numbers

-We place a lot of stock in the scale, and will quickly discredit any good feelings about our bodies and healthy practices when we see even a minuscule rise in weight.
-When you make a certain number your goal, that becomes the baseline measure of success, when in reality, our weight is only one indicator of our health.
+We place a lot of stock in the scale, and quickly discredit any good feelings about our bodies when we see even a minuscule rise in weight.
+When you make a certain number your goal, that becomes the baseline measure of success.
+In reality, weight is only one indicator of our health.

 It’s OK to weigh yourself, and even have a range in mind where you feel your best, but take this number with a grain of salt.
-For those that do like to keep tabs on their weight, consider keeping a weekly average to avoid getting caught up in the small daily fluctuations, and use this to gauge larger shifts.
+If you like to keep tabs on your weight, keep a weekly average to avoid getting caught up in daily fluctuations.
+Use this to gauge larger shifts.

-Finding Your Why
+Find Your Why

-When a client says their biggest goal is to lose XX pounds, or reach XX weight, my next question is, “why?”
-We uncover a variety of deeper reasons, from “So I can keep up with my kids”, to, “Because I’ll feel comfortable in my clothes”, all of which are deeply intrinsic goals, all of which have no set number to be realized.
+When a client says their biggest goal is to lose 20 pounds, my next question is, “why?”.
+We uncover a variety of deeper reasons.
+From, “So I can keep up with my kids”, to, “Because I’ll feel comfortable in my clothes”.
+All of which are deeply intrinsic goals, all of which have no set number to be realized.

 It’s not the 25 pound weight loss that will change your life.
 It’s the addition of exercise that you enjoy, the reduced daily sugar intake, the increased restorative sleep, or the mindful eating practices you adopt that will improve your everyday.